Alcuin College, York

 Alcuin College is a college of the University of York located on Siward's Howe in the English city of York in the county of Yorkshire.

-It is one out of ten colleges of the university, being the nearest to the library on the Heslington West part of the campus.
+It is one out of eleven colleges of the university, being the nearest to the library on the Heslington West part of the campus.

 History

 Alcuin College is one of the University of York's first colleges, established in 1967 alongside Vanbrugh College.
 It was officially opened in 1969 by Kenneth Clark, the chancellor of the university.

 It is located on Siward's Howe, making it the highest elevated college in the university.
 It is also believed to be the burial site of Eric Bloodaxe, who was King of Northumbria and of Norway.

 Separatist movement

 From the early days of the college an uproar for secession of the college from the remainder of the university has been present.

 Buildings and services

 For many years Alcuin College was very much the outcast on the university campus, the only college physically separate from the others except for a bridge from the library, a narrow bridge from Langwith (demolished over Easter 2008) and a walkway to the chemistry department.
 Overlooking University Road was Alcuin's bar.
 In 1995 this was transformed from a traditional British pub-style bar to a 1950s American theme bar – the only themed college bar on campus.
 The bar was decorated in American 1950s paraphernalia such as busts of Marilyn Monroe and a full-size pink cadillac that appeared to be crashing through the wall.
 The bar's terrace overlooked University Road and was immensely popular with students in the summer.
 The bar incorporated a burger bar and the staff all wore uniforms of stars and stripes.

 In the new century, the bar was renamed "B Henry's", after Brian Henry, a college porter of many years who had recently retired.
 On its opening it was very popular despite its relatively distant location compared to the rest of campus.
 In 2007 the bar once again went under transformation, being revamped as a "B Henry's.
 The Cocktail Bar".
 In 2008, a move by commercial services to close B Henry's triggered a large campaign to save the bar.
 The campaign had the backing of the whole college and the students' union as a whole, but it was unsuccessful.
 In 2013, the student union took over the running of the outlet and named it "The Kitchen at Alcuin".
 The Kitchen at Alcuin has taken to being open longer hours, now closing at 8:00 pm and having a pizza "dinner" style menu.
 Events such as YUSU's Keep Cool at exam time campaign, the Alcuin 50th anniversary and Envirocuin have seen the Kitchen at Alcuin being used as a more general venue for activities outside of normal opening hours.